-Shallow tread.
+- Shallow tread.
 Bald tires tend to skid and slide on the pavement, and are more likely to be damaged by potholes and other road hazards.
-The tread on your tire should be at least 1.6 mm (2/32 inch) tread depth everywhere on the tread face.
+The tread on your tire should be at least 2/32 inch (1.6 mm) tread depth everywhere on the tread face.
 If it isn’t, the tire must be replaced.
 To help you see tread problems, tires have built-in “tread wear indicators.”
 These are narrow bars of smooth rubber that run across the tread: When any portion of the tread is even with the bars, it is worn down to the minimum level and must be replaced immediately.
-You can also try the penny test: place a penny in the tire's groove with the Queen's crown facing down.
-If you can see the top of the Queen's crown, the tire should be replaced.
+You can also try the penny test: place a penny in the tire's most worn groove with Lincoln's head facing down.
+If you can see the top of Lincoln's head, the tire should be replaced.

-Slow leaks.
-Tires lose some inflation pressure (about 14 kPa or 2 psi) over the course of a month or so, but if you find that you have to add inflation pressure every few days, have the tire, wheel and valve checked—and if necessary, repair or replace the tire.
+- Slow leaks.
+Tires lose some inflation pressure (about 2 psi or 14 kPa) over the course of a month or so, but if you find that you have to add inflation pressure every few days, have the tire, wheel and valve checked—and if necessary, repair or replace the tire.

 Can I mount my own tires?